flexiondotorg/flexiondotorg.github.io/content/posts/20050909-server_crash_but_i_have_the_perfect_replacement/index.md

 ---
 title: Server crash!
-But I have the perfect replacement.
+But I have the perfect replacement
+slug: server-crash-but-i-have-the-perfect-replacement
 aliases: /posts/2005-09-server_crash_but_i_have_the_perfect_replacement/
 date: 2005-09-09 10:18:22
+categories: [ "Linux", "Computer Hardware" ]
-tags: [ Libretto CT100,Linux ]
+tags: [ "Libretto CT100", "Debian" ]
 summary: Running a Linux server on a Libretto CT100
 sidebar: true
 images: hero.webp